Direct spatiotemporal imaging of carriers reveals a long-lived bulk photovoltaic mechanism: Results

 \subsection{Spatiotemporal mapping of charge spreading in BiFeO\textsubscript{3} crystals}

 For our experiments, we synthesized single crystals of mono-domain BiFeO\textsubscript{3} using the technique reported by Lebeugle \textit{et al.} \cite{lebeugle2007room}.
 BiFeO\textsubscript{3} has a rhombohedral crystal structure with the ferroelectric polarization along the pseudo-cubic [111] direction (see \ref{fig:ext1}a).
-The crystal grows in the form of platelets such that the pseudo-cubic [001] direction is perpendicular to the surface, and the [110] direction is parallel to the crystal $x$-axis (see \ref{fig:ext1}b).
+The crystal was grown in the form of platelets, such that the pseudo-cubic [001] direction is perpendicular to the surface and the [110] direction is parallel to the crystal $x$-axis (see \ref{fig:ext1}b).
 We performed structural characterization of the sample using Raman, X-ray diffraction, and piezoresponse force microscopy to confirm the single orientation of the ferroelectric polarization in the single crystal (see \ref{fig:ext1}c-e).
 The single-crystal and single-domain character enables the unambiguous correlation of the optical response with the polar orientation of the crystal and avoids potentially confounding contributions from domain walls.
 We also performed optoelectronic measurements (see Methods) which demonstrate that the crystal exhibits clear signatures of the BPVE, as shown in \ref{fig:ext2}. \\

-To understand this bulk photovoltaic photoresponse, we track the photoexcited charges in both time and space, using a home-built pump-probe microscopy setup (see Methods and \ref{fig:ST} for details).
+To understand the microscopic origin of this BPVE response, we track the photoexcited charges in both time and space, using a home-built pump-probe microscopy setup (see Methods and \ref{fig:ST} for details).
 Pump pulses with a wavelength $\lambda_{\rm pump}$ of 515 nm and a pulse duration of $\approx$150 fs generate photoexcited charges nearly instantaneously.
-Similarly short probe pulses, with a wavelength $\lambda_{\rm probe}$ of 770 nm, record how these photoexcited charges spread in space and in time.
+Equally short probe pulses, with a wavelength $\lambda_{\rm probe}$ of 770 nm, record how these photoexcited charges spread in space and in time.
 We achieve this by controlling the spatial offset between pump and probe pulses, $\Delta x$ and $\Delta y$, using a scanning mirror, and the temporal delay, $\Delta t$, using an optical delay line.
 The probe pulses detect photogenerated charges through the pump-induced change in the reflectivity of the sample, \textit{i.e.}\ the transient reflectivity $\Delta R$.
-This technique thus enables the direct observation of ultrafast transport of photogenerated carriers as they move away from the initial excitation, see Fig.\ \ref{fig:1}a. \\
+This technique thus enables the direct observation of ultrafast transport of photogenerated carriers as they move away from where they were initially created, see Fig.\ \ref{fig:1}a. \\